petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/creating-navigation-menus-for-claritys-master-pages.md

    ![Add these categories.](./creating-navigation-menus-for-claritys-master-pages/images/08.png)

-   Once finished, you can create the Products navigation menu.

-1. Return to *Clarity Public Enterprise Website* and open the *Navigation Menus* application.
+Great!
+Now that you've added these categories, you can return to *Clarity Public Enterprise Website*, open the *Navigation Menus* application, and create the footer navigation menus.

 ## Exercise Four: Creating the Footer Navigation Menus